Cement Slab Costs

 As the foundation for a house, a patio or even a driveway, a cement slab can be a great flooring choice for a flat, supportive and durable foundation that is designed to last.
 However, pricing a cement slab can be tricky, and there are a lot of factors that can influence the final cost.
 Use this guide to get a better understanding of the pros and cons of cement slabs, how they can be used and what to expect when it comes to professional installation of a concrete slab.

-If you feel your house or yard is ready for a cement slab, head to our masonry portal to connect with local masons who can assist you on this complex project.
+If you feel your house or yard is ready for a cement slab, let us connect you with local masons who can assist you on this complex project.

 Table of Contents